-Injected live-attenuated vaccines such as measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV) and varicella (chickenpox) vaccination may be affected by circulating antibodies in immunoglobulin therapy or blood products.
-This includes normal human immunoglobulin therapy for conditions like Kawasaki’s disease or a blood transfusion for treatment of a medical condition.
+Injected live-attenuated vaccines such as measles-mumps-rubella (MMR), measles-mumps-rubella-varicella (MMRV) and varicella (chickenpox) monovalent vaccination may be affected by circulating antibodies in immunoglobulin therapy or other blood products.
+This includes normal human immunoglobulin therapy for conditions like Kawasaki’s disease or a red blood cell, platelet or plasma transfusion for treatment of a medical condition.

-There are recommended intervals between either immunoglobulins or blood products and administration of injected live attenuated vaccines. (see resource link below)
+There are recommended intervals between immunoglobulins or other blood products and administration of injected live attenuated vaccines [see resources].

-For some patients under the care of a haematologist, and requiring regular red-blood cell transfusions as maintenance therapy for a chronic condition, it may be considered appropriate to proceed with immunisation of a live-attenuated vaccine.
-Please refer to your haematologist or an immunisation specialist for specific advice.
+For some patients requiring regular red-blood cell transfusions for a chronic haematologic condition, it may be considered appropriate to proceed with immunisation with a live-attenuated vaccine.
+For further details see MVEC: Live-attenuated vaccines in patients receiving regular red blood cell transfusions.

-Note that inactivated (non-live) vaccines can be safely administered following immunoglobulins or blood products.
+Note that inactivated (non-live) vaccines can be safely administered at any time following blood products.

 - Australian Immunisation Handbook: Intervals between immunoglobulins or blood products and MMR, MMRV or varicella vaccination